 Within this article, full engineering approach to single line and wiring diagrams creation and reading will be presented.
 That means both, design and graphical presentation.

-As already started within above mentioned previous article, some most important and most often mistakes during this process will be described.
-Of course, the goal is to avoid these mistakes whenever is possible, and create correct and usable single line or wiring diagram.
+As already started within the above mentioned previous article, some most important and most often mistakes during this process will be described.
+Of course, the goal is to avoid these mistakes whenever is possible and create a correct and usable single line or wiring diagram.

 Description and examples of typical mistakes: